sarahutton981/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine which tasks are most important and which can be completed later.
 Then, break down each task into smaller, manageable steps.
 By organizing your code and your workflow, you will be able to better understand what you are doing and make more informed decisions.

 Remember to take breaks and avoid multitasking, as it can lead to decreased focus and more errors.
 Use version control, like Git, to keep track of your changes and collaborate with others.
 And finally, always be learning and staying up-to-date with the latest programming trends and technologies.
 With these tips, your coding skills will continue to grow and improve.

+# 2023-12-29
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and to keep your mind fresh.
+Also, don’t be afraid to ask for help when you need it.
+Collaborating with others can lead to more innovative solutions and a better understanding of the problem at hand.